kartonfarkas/api_docs/source/use_cases/transactional_emails/email_address_key.rst

 Use your external event ID (not the name!) as *id*.
-Since these IDs don’t change, you can just use the API demo page to get the ID, and use it in your integration script.
+Since these IDs don’t change, you can just use the API demo page to get the ID, and put it into your integration script.

 **Response**: